 "But everything exposed by the light becomes visible--and everything that is illuminated becomes a light."
 Ephesians 5:13

 There is a story I like to share about a young boy.
 This boy loved to go fishing.
 Unfortunately, his appetite for fishing was more than the cash he had to buy worms.

 Fortunately for him, his uncle had a solution to his problem.
 He owned a device that could feed his appetite.
 This device had six rods.
 Made of wood, each rod had a metal pole coming out of the center.
 The metal poles were connected to a circuit and all six rods connected to an electrical plug.

-The boy could water an area of ground or wait for rain to wet it, then stick the rods into the ground.
-Then he could plug in the circuit, and the rods would send electricity into the ground.
+The boy would water an area of ground or wait for the rain to wet it, then stick the rods into the ground.
+Then he'd plug in the circuit, and the rods would send electricity into the ground.
 The shock aggravated the worms in the ground causing them to rise to the surface.
-The boy could collect the displaced worms, exposing gaps in the ground.
+The boy could collect the displaced worms, while also exposing gaps in the ground.

 Once he had enough worms, he could use them as bait to catch fish.

 In our life, worms are everywhere.
 It is part of being human.